 - Organic options include glass, finished wood, polished stone, or any nonartificial materials.

-Many plugs have “flared” sides that make it easier to insert the jewelry.
-Get plenty of these so you can make sure you don’t have any trouble putting your plugs in.
+Many plugs have “flared” sides that make it easier for them to be inserted.
+It might be a good idea to stock up on them so you don’t have to worry about having trouble with putting your plugs in.

 Any kind of safe lubricant will help the taper slide through the piercing more easily.